Tamogh123/AI_project/README.md

 protected can be predicted based on the obstacles present in the path using multiple algorithms ( bfs,dijkstra, and a* etc).
 We observe and contrast his actions with those of other algorithms to determine which algorithm gives us the best outcome
+# Prequisites:
+1.You can run the python codes in any ide but we recommend to do so in Visual studio code.
+2.Create a virtual environment to enable the proper functioning of the libraries.
+# Algorithm Working:
+# BFS approach: